creoapp/documentation/docs/drafts/PageSplit.md

-A `SplitView` manages the presentation of two side-by-side panes of content, with persistent content in the primary pane and related information in the secondary pane.
+A `PageSplit` manages the presentation of two side-by-side panes of content, with persistent content in the primary pane and related information in the secondary pane.
 Each pane can contain any variety of elements, including navigation bars, toolbars, tab bars, tables, collections, images, maps, and custom views.

 ![PageSplit](images/PageSplit_main.png)